GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ### Image loading

-To prevent the surrounding content from reflowing when a lazy loaded image is downloaded, make sure to add `height` and `width` attributes to the `<img>` element or specify their values directly in an inline style:
+To prevent the surrounding content from reflowing when a lazy-loaded image is downloaded, make sure to add `height` and `width` attributes to the `<img>` element or specify their values directly in an inline style: